EasyCorp/EasyAdminBundle/Resources/doc/book/3-list-search-show-configuration.md

   * `help` (optional): the help message displayed below the field.
   * `css_class` (optional): the CSS class applied to the field container element.

+> In addition to these options defined by EasyAdmin, you can define any custom
+> option for the fields.
+This way you can create very powerful backend
+> customizations, as explained in the
+> [How to Define Custom Options for Entity Properties][1] tutorial.

 Virtual Properties
 ------------------